evanharmon/in-mono/headspace/aws/aws-eks-addon-vpc-cni.md

 - default secondary ip mode is bad - eats up all your IPs quickly!

 ## Best practices
-- use separate IAM role for vpc-cni using IRSA
+- use separate IAM role for vpc-cni using IRSA or maybe pod identity?
 - always set `ENABLE_PREFIX_DELEGATION` to true

 ## VPC CNI config

+### Max pods
+has a setting to limit the max # of pods an instance can run can't be set on a per node basis though - have to:
+- do this on node group
+- karpenter on NodeClasses

 ### `WARM_ENI_TARGET`
 keep a certain # of ENIs available pre-warmed and ready for use